Elim Fellowship

+Elim Fellowship's headquarters is located at 1703 Dalton Road, Lima, New York, US and it has churches across the US and Canada.

 History

-Elim Bible Institute was founded in 1924 by Ivan Q. Spencer and his wife Minnie Spencer in Hornell, New York.
-Spencer, a young minister, had a vision to train ministers to work in revival and renewal movements.
+Elim Bible Institute was founded in 1924 by Reverend Ivan Q. Spencer and his wife Minnie Spencer in Hornell, New York.
+The Spencers had a vision to train ministers to work in revival and renewal movements.

 The Elim Fellowship began a few years later in 1933 as the Elim Ministerial Fellowship, an informal fellowship of ministers who had graduated from Elim Bible Institute.
 In 1947, this loose network was incorporated as Elim Missionary Assemblies.
-In 1972 the name Elim Fellowship was officially adopted.
-Elim, describing itself as a "worldwide revival fellowship", serves, supports, and networks pastors, missionaries, churches, and other ministers and ministries.
-The Elim Fellowship of Evangelical Churches and Ministers (Canada) was incorporated in 1982.
+In 1972 the name "Elim Fellowship" was officially adopted.

+Elim, describes itself as a "worldwide revival fellowship", and works to serve, support, and network pastors, missionaries, churches, and other ministers and ministries.
-The administrative headquarters of the fellowship are located near the campus of Elim Bible Institute in Lima, New York.

-As of 1997, Elim Fellowship reported 190 member churches with an estimated membership of 21,000.
+The Elim Fellowship of Evangelical Churches and Ministers in Canada was incorporated in 1982.

 Beliefs

+According to the denomination's official Statement of Faith, Elim Fellowship believes that;